 Flights booked.
 Bags packed.
 Adventure awaits!
 Oh yeeeeeeah.
 I can feel your excitement way over here.
-All that’s left to do is board your flight and enjoy the ride.
-But — don’t risk ruining your travels by doing something on the plane that has the potential to do just that.
+All that’s left to do is to say goodbye, board your flight and enjoy the ride.
+However — don’t risk ruining your travels by doing something on the plane that has the potential to do just that.
 Here are my top flying tips on what not to do on an airplane the next time you find yourself thousands of miles up in the air.

-Avoiding some or all of these actions will make sure you enjoy the view and land back on the ground arriving in your A-game.
+Avoiding some or all of these actions will make sure you enjoy the view and land back on the ground with a smile on your face, arriving with your A-game.

 I’m sorry to be the one to break this to you, but airline tap water is notoriously bacteria-prone.
 Numerous tests show that a high percentage of airplanes still have bacteria in the water served on board.